twitter/rsc/docs/gettingstarted.md

 Native.
 If you'd like to compile native binaries or run native tests, check out Scala Native documentation for
 [additional instructions](http://www.scala-native.org/en/latest/user/setup.html).
+When installing Scala Native install the optional `bdw-gc` and `re2` packages, as they are required by the build.

 At the moment, IntelliJ doesn't work well on the Rsc codebase.
 After opening our project in IntelliJ, you may experience incomplete code intelligence,